Update time: March 19, 2026

 The Rules are set up and the next step is to publish.

-Publishing is a cumbersome process due to the complexity of Adobe Launch permissions.
-Click Add New Library:
+Publishing can feel a bit cumbersome due to the complexity of Adobe Launch permissions.
+To get started, click Add New Library.:

-Customize the naming, then select the development environment, and finally click Add All Changed Resources
+Give your library a clear name, select the appropriate development environment, and then click Add All Changed Resources.

 We are done.